If you’re wondering if you can use Vitamin C with retinol, the short answer is…

 That said, if you’re a nighttime-skincare-routine-only kind of person, there’s no harm in using them both together.
 The vitamin C will still work to nourish your skin after sun exposure.

 Those with sensitive skin types could experience side effects like dryness or irritation.
 If you’re new to vitamin C, choose a vitamin C serum with a low concentration to start.
-Test for skin sensitivity with your new product on a small patch of skin to see how it reacts before slathering it onto your whole face.
-A hydrating moisturizer can help reduce dryness.
+Test for skin sensitivity with your new product on a small patch of skin to see how it reacts before slathering it onto your whole face or seeing if you can use the Vitamin C with your retinol or retinoid.
+A specially formulated moisturizer to use with Tretinoin can help reduce dryness.

 Not all vitamin C serums are created equal.
 Because vitamin C is so delicate, it’s all the more important to get the right formulation in the right packaging to maintain the stability of the molecule and experience the benefits.